Rekutor/Augh-Pack/README.md

 ### Description:
 Its an ordinary resourcepack,
 with the main purpose to change the sound of **ONE** single sound file.
+If there are any Questions, feel free to contact me on Instagram or create an Issue.
+I might create a Discord Server for Questions if i keep on improving this pack.

 ### Installation
 ```